Skip to main content

 Metrics that can be misleading include:

-• Time on page — do users spend a lot of time on the page because it’s useful, or because they are struggling to understand or find something?
+• Time on a page — do users spend a lot of time on the page because it’s useful, or because they’re struggling to understand or find something?

-• Page views — a page may have a high number of views, but if no one finds what they are looking for, is the page successful?
+• Page views — a page may have a high number of views, but if no one finds what they’re looking for, is the page successful?

-• Bounce rate — a high or low bounce rate might be good or bad.
+• Engagement rate — a high or low engagement rate might be good or bad.
 Consider whether the user needs to visit more pages to be counted as a success.

 Use qualitative research as well as quantitative